10 Important Social Skills to Teach Preschoolers

 Focus on the basic emotions first: happiness, sadness, and anger.
 As your child grows up, they’ll learn how to express more complex emotions such as grief or regret.

-4. Group Work
+5. Group Work

 Preschool has plenty of group activities, so your child should be prepared.
-Listening, communication and emotional expression are all important parts of successful group work; however, your child also needs to learn how to be part of a group.
+Listening, communication, and emotional expression are all important parts of successful group work; however, your child also needs to learn how to be part of a group.

-If you more than one child, they all may develop basic group work skills just by playing with each other.
+If you have more than one child, they may develop basic group work skills just by playing with each other.
 Parents of an only child will have to seek out playgroups and other social opportunities for their child.

-5. Caring for Others
+6. Caring for Others

 Caring for others is a core part of getting along with others and forming relationships.
 They won’t get along with peers very well if they find joy in others feeling down or hurt.